Graveyard Fields Hike (How to See 2 Waterfalls in 1 Trail)

 Based on all the beauty found at Graveyard Fields, it’s no wonder why this waterfall-intensive hike is so popular.
 It’s one of many wonderful spots in the western part of our state that keep us coming back for more.
 Places like this prove an escape into the mountains is something we all should seek out.

-Have you ever enjoyed a Graveyard Fields hike?
+Have you ever enjoyed the Graveyard Fields Trail NC?
 What do you love about this place?
 If you haven’t been, what’s the first thing you want to see here?

 More Hiking in North Carolina